Overview of Ignita Veritas United

 Non-Profit Tax Exempt and Tax Deductible Status

-Ignita Veritas United (IVU) is a sovereign subject of international law, as an inter-governmental organization (IGO) of diplomatic status, which thus inherently holds statutory universal Tax Exempt status under conventional international law (UN Economic Rights and Duties of States, Article 2.1; UN Jurisdictional Immunities of States, Article 2.1(iii)).
+Ignita Veritas United (IVU) is a sovereign subject of international law, as an inter-governmental organization (IGO) of diplomatic status, which thus inherently holds statutory universal Tax Exempt status under conventional international law, by necessary effect of its sovereign immunity (UN Economic Rights and Duties of States, Article 2.1; UN Jurisdictional Immunities of States, Articles 1, 2.1(b)(iii)).

 As a humanitarian institution chartered by its Member States as Not for Profit (“Non-Profit”), any domestic representation also holds statutory automatic Tax Exempt status under the United States Tax Code, specifically “501(a) Status” under 26 USC §501(a) as a “civic organization for social welfare” and a “society for educational purposes”, and thus by law is wholly exempt from any special filings or regulation associated with the popularized “501(c)(3)” status, thereby preserving its independence.